AOF96/SENG302/README.md

 ## Page structure

 - As a normal user, you can login or signup and then go to our system.
 - As a default admin user, you can login and search user by id.
 Then you will go to our system as the normal user you searched.
-(To generate a new set of default admin credentials, delete the user with permission level 2 from the user table in the database and then re-run the back end server.
-New credentials will be printed in the console.)
+(New credentials for the default admin will be printed in the console on startup.)

 ![page_structure](/uploads/a6b190030d901a8574176e1e64811922/page_structure.png)

 - Jackie Qiu
 - Ryosuke Okamae
 - Samuel Sandri
+- Shivin Gaba
+- Adrian Osuna Fregoso
+- Anzac Morel
+- Frankie Oprenario
+- Mayuko Williams
+- Karna Malone